-Crédit Agricole CIB is keen to promote a responsible management that is respectful of individuals, both in France and abroad.
+Our bank promotes a responsible management that is respectful of individuals, both in France and abroad.
 The manager is a key player in the personal fulfilment and development of members of staff.
 This is why Crédit Agricole CIB sets up initiatives aiming to professionalise managers and strengthen their role in terms of human resources.
-Among these initiatives, the Management Academy aims to develop a managerial culture that is shared by all Crédit Agricole CIB's managers.
+Among these initiatives, the Management Academy develops a managerial culture that is shared by all Crédit Agricole CIB's managers.
 This training programme revolves around four major areas: Interpersonal skills, Mobilising people, Carrying out strategy and Driving action.